paycenonoli/dev-to-prod-promotion/README.md

 Passwords
 Tokens
-AWS credentials
+AWS Credentials
-Private keys
+Private Keys

 Jenkins

-Adding Jenkins to the Docker group effectively gives Jenkins root-equivalent control over the host.
+Adding Jenkins to the Docker group provides effectively root-equivalent control over the host.

-Acceptable for this lab; a major security consideration in production.
+Acceptable for this lab, but a major security consideration in production.

 Kubernetes